|Crickets and Grasshoppers in Nottinghamshire

 Perhaps the most restricted species in the county is the Stripe-winged Grasshopper (Stenobothrus lineatus) which is still only to be found at Budby South Forest.
 It's occurrence here is especially interesting, as this is a relatively isolated site and in one of just three 10Km grid squares, north of a line between the Wash and the Severn estuary as far as we know.

-The Speckled Bush Cricket (Leptophyes punctatissima) is now known from at least five sites in Nottinghamshire, but is probably still under-recorded and could be slowly increasing it's range here.
+The Speckled Bush Cricket (Leptophyes punctatissima) is now known from at least ten sites in Nottinghamshire and is increasing it's range here.
 However, the non-native House Cricket (Acheta domesticus) is very rarely reported now.